 Once the chicks were all safely hidden, the hen raised an alarm call that was echoed by the distant roosters who came to her.
 In the following scene, we see the rooster with his hens and their young:

 When the group moves, the rooster gathers the hens together before moving.
 The hens keep contact with him while moving, and he controls their movement when crossing open ground.
 When disturbed, he gives the alarm call and walks parallel to the predator or potential predator while the hens quietly hide.

 When the flock was disturbed, the roosters were observed to drive the hens away, by rushing toward them with their wings spread.
 While the hens foraged, the roosters spent the majority of their time on guard in their tail-up, wing-down alert posture.
 Roosters used the broody hen display when charging: tail fanned, wings down, feathers puffed.

 1 Despite our no chick-hatching policy at United Poultry Concerns, in May 2019, a rooster and a hen we adopted from a cockfighting raid in 2018 sneaked a family into our sanctuary consisting of five baby chicks.
-Being so tiny at first, these chicks were able to squeeze through the wire fence where they got stuck on the other side.
-They peeped frantically to their mother hen, and she responded frantically to their cries, unable to reach them.
+Being so tiny at first, these chicks were able to squeeze through the wire fence and get stuck on the other side.
+They would peep frantically to their mother hen, and she responded frantically to their cries, unable to reach them.
 (We quickly fixed the problem.)
-When this first happened, I rushed over to the mother hen in the wooded area of our predator-proof sanctuary where the chicks had been born, and where she was panicking.
-Quick as could be, she leaped into the air and struck my face with her claws, seeing me in these circumstances as a threat to her endangered family. ‑ Karen Davis
+When this first happened, I rushed over to the mother hen in the wooded area of our sanctuary where the chicks had been born and she was panicking, and quick as could be, she leaped into the air and struck my face with her claws, seeing me as a threat to her endangered family.